Has your child asked you why you go to work? Learn simple ways to share the reasons you work and the benefits you and your family get.

 4. Explain your schedule

-I begin my work day early—so early that I leave the house before my family wakes up.
-So my eldest has asked me a few times, “Why aren’t you there for breakfast?”
+When I used to work in an office, I began my work day early—so early that I left the house before my family even woke up.
+No wonder my kids had asked me a few times, “Why weren’t you there at breakfast?”

 5. Discuss different jobs

-Perhaps your kid has a friend whose parent stays home.
-Or he wonders why grandma doesn’t work.
-Or why his aunt or uncle work on weekends or during odd hours.
+Different people have different jobs (or none that pay).
+Perhaps your child has a friend with a parent who stays home, or he wonders why grandma doesn’t work.
+Maybe he has an aunt who works on weekends, or an uncle at work during odd hours.

-Explain how every family is different.
-Some families have parents who both work while others have one that stays home.
+Explain how some families have parents who both work while others have one that stays home.
 That Grandma has worked for many years and has saved up enough money so she doesn’t work for money anymore.
 And that his uncle works on the weekends because that’s when customers need him the most.

-And no parent loves their kids any more or less because they see them during the day or not.
+And most importantly, that no parent loves their kids any more or less because they see them during the day or not.

 6. Identify people working

 When your child sees different people at work, he’ll understand that work varies.
-Lots of people do different jobs, at different times of the day and at different times of the week.
+Lots of people do different jobs, at different times of the day and on different days of the week.

-Your kids will ask about work, usually out of curiosity and sometimes because they miss you.
-When you paint a positive picture of work and how it contributes to your welfare, they can see why you work.
+Your kids will ask about work, usually out of curiosity and sometimes because they miss you or don’t understand why you’re on the computer all day.
+When you paint a positive picture of work and how it contributes to your welfare, they can see valid reasons why you work.

-Your happiness, your duty or for money, work is a necessary and even a positive factor in your family’s life.
-Something he can look forward to doing on his own in the future.
+Whether for happiness, contribution, or simply for money, work is a necessary and positive factor in your family’s life.
+And it’s certainly something your child can look forward to doing on his own in the future.